Dynamics of disordered quantum systems with two- and three-dimensional tensor networks: Acknowledgments

-\textit{Offsetting Truncations During Time Evolution} - In our simulations in the main text of the dynamics of Eq. (\ref{Eq:Hamiltonian}) for a cylindrical spin glass we use a bond dimension during the evolution of $\chi_{\rm BP} = 32$ before truncating to a lower bond dimension $\chi < 32$ to enable the use of more accurate corrections of belief propagation to measure observables (whose computational scaling is higher than uncorrected belief propagation).
-We find this ``overshooting'' of the bond dimension with belief propagation-based simple update highly effective in comparison to keeping the bond dimension constant and lower throughout the simulation, i.e. identical for both the evolution and measurement phases of the simulation.
-This is shown explicitly in Supplementary Fig. \ref{fig:Overshoot} where we provide a comparison of the final error $\epsilon_{c}$ of the simulation for $\chi_{\rm BP} = 32$ and $\chi_{\rm BP} = \chi$, where $\chi$ is the bond dimension of the state at two different annealing times on the $8 \times 8$ cylindrical lattice.
-It is evident that maintaining a larger value of $\chi_{\rm BP}$ during the evolution leads to a large error reduction.
+In our simulations of the dynamics of Eq.~\ref{Eq:Hamiltonian} for the cylindrical spin-glass we use a bond dimension during the evolution of $\chi_{\rm BP} = 32$ before truncating to a lower bond dimension $\chi < 32$ to enable the use of more accurate corrections of belief propagation to measure observables (whose computational scaling is higher than uncorrected belief propagation).
+We find this ``overshooting'' of the bond-dimension with belief propagation based simple update highly effective in comparison to keeping the bond-dimension constant and lower throughout the simulation, i.e. identical for both the evolution and measurement phases of the simulation.
+This is shown explicitly in fig.~\ref{fig:Overshoot} where we provide a comparison of the final error $\epsilon_{c}$ of the simulation for $\chi_{\rm BP} = 32$ and $\chi_{\rm BP} = \chi$, where $\chi$ is the bond dimension of the state at two different annealing times on the $8 \times 8$ cylindrical lattice.
+The effect of maintaining a larger value of $\chi_{\rm BP}$ during the evolution is clear and leads to a large error reduction.
 This mode of simulation can be seen as ``offsetting'' significant truncations until the final state is obtained, where the truncation can then be done more faithfully with respect to the desired state.

-In the case of the three-dimensional lattices, the lowest orders of loop corrections are generally more affordable than MPS message passing with $r = \mathcal{O}(\chi)$ on the cylinder and thus we find we can maintain a consistent, relatively high, bond dimension during the evolution and do not need to perform a final truncation to enable the use of loop corrections --- although we still anticipate using a larger $\chi_{\rm BP}$ may lead to an improvement in the error.
+In the case of the three-dimensional lattices, the lowest orders of loop corrections are generally more affordable than MPS message passing with $R = \mathcal{O}(\chi)$ on the cylinder and thus we find we can obtain maintain a consistent, relatively high, bond dimension during the evolution and do not need to perform a final truncation to enable the use of loop corrections---although we still anticipate using a larger $\chi_{\rm BP}$ may lead to an improvement in the error.